-Oriental Sunshine to Imperial Cushions: These Are the Most Expensive Earrings in History
+Oriental Sunshine to Imperial Cushions: These are the most expensive earrings in history

 Other noted expensive earrings in the world

-While these might be the absolute stars, there are several other valuable earrings which deserve worthy mentions.
+While these might be the absolute stars, there are several other valuable earrings that deserve worthy mentions.

 Queen Marie Antoinette of France was known for her affinity for high jewellery and diamonds.
 In her lavish collection was a stunning pair of diamond drops gifted by her husband King Louis XVI.
 Over time, it meandered its way to Empress Eugenie’s chest and later to Russia’s Grand Duchess Tatiana Yousupoff.
 The earrings, reportedly weighing about 34.6 carats, are displayed at the National Museum of Natural History and are reportedly worth USD 1 million.